strongly-labs/strong-js/README.md

 ## Testing

-Strongly encourages a strong focus on testing and comes with the following tools out of the box.
+Strong-js encourages a strong focus on testing and comes with the following tools out of the box.

 - End to End web tests with `Cypress`
 - End to End mobile tests with `Detox`